GuildCrafts/web-development-js/contracts/125-Mock_Interview_Trials.md

 As a result, the best way to prepare is to do "mock" interviews as a trial, with plenty of feedback from the interviewer.
 Not only will this give you practice answering questions and solving problems in an interview setting, but it will also help to demystify the interview process.

 ## Specifications

-_List of specifications (specs) for the completed goal.
-These are declarative sentences (statements) describing a feature of the final product._

-**This is a core goal.
-The specifications are non-negotiable.
-To complete this goal, you must complete all specs listed below.**

 - [ ] Artifact produced is a fork of the [interview-trials][interview-trials] repo.
 - [ ] At least two completed mock interviews per team member, with all trial files added to `trials/`.